m-etemadi/trip-tracker-react/README.md

-# World Tracker
+# Trip Tracker

-World Tracker is a web application developed using React.js that allows users to log their travel experiences by clicking on a map.
+Trip Tracker is a web application developed using React.js that allows users to log their travel experiences by clicking on a map.
 Users can add details about the places they have visited, including the city name (auto-filled based on the map click), a note about their experience, and the travel date.
 The application also provides a list of all the places they have visited.

 ## Features